pkimpel/retro-1620/software/demos/Winter-Pi/README.txt

 00540) to a NOOP (41).

 Winter-Pi.sps
     Source deck for the card-based SPS assembler.
+You can use this file as either a card-image deck or as a paper-tape image (in ASCII text mode) to assemble the program.

 Winter-Pi-Listing.txt
     Assembly listing and typewriter output for the program.

+Winter-Pi-Monitor-Job.card
+    Monitor I bootstrap card and Monitor I control cards that can be placed in front of the Winter-Pi.sps deck to assemble and run the Winter-Pi program under Monitor I and SPS-IID.
+You will need to add an end-of-job card after the .sps deck.
+Due to the extra memory required by Monitor I, Winter-Pi will generate only 1792 digits of Pi when assembled and run under Monitor I.

 Winter-Pi-Object.card
     Bootable object card deck for the program.

-Winter-Pi-Object-Full.card
-    Full (non-condensed) bootable object card deck for the program.

 Winter-Pi-Object.pt
     Bootable binary paper tape image for the program.
 Load by pressing